mikececco/imapper-oms-v1/VERCEL_DEPLOYMENT.md

 1. A Vercel account (sign up at [vercel.com](https://vercel.com))
 2. Your project pushed to a Git repository (GitHub, GitLab, or Bitbucket)
+3. A Supabase project with the necessary tables set up

 ## Setting Up Environment Variables